 Even going through the more simplified married name proceedings can still be an arduous task, which is why we’ve decided to give you a bit of a head start by explaining what needs to be done.

-- Next, you have to apply for a new social security card, but this part is free!
+- Social security card.
+Next, you have to apply for a new social security card, but this part is free!
 Just mail in your application and you should receive a new card in two weeks.

-- You will have to obtain a new driver’s license at the DMV, which requires you to bring your marriage certificate and new social security card.
+- Driver's license.
+You will have to obtain a new driver’s license or government ID at the DMV, which requires you to bring your marriage certificate and new social security card.

-- Once the major legalities are taken care of, it’s time to notify important businesses of your new name: Your employer/HR for your paycheck, your bank, the post office, etc.
+- Cover your bases.
+Once the major legalities are taken care of, it’s time to notify important businesses of your new name: Your employer/HR for your paycheck, your bank, the post office, etc.

-- Update your résumé and LinkedIn pages with your married name, but add a note with your maiden name as well, so prospective employers will be aware when calling for references.
+- Protect your career.
+Update your résumé and LinkedIn pages with your married name, but add a note with your maiden name as well, so prospective employers will be aware when calling for references.